SkrapeProjects/Miner/README.md

 # Miner
  An automatic algorithm for solving Minesweeper.
 Works only on Windows with many hopes and dreams
+ **Last worked on: 2019-03-29**